OleksiiIvanov1/Operation-Systems-Journal/week6.md

-## Week 6 – Performance Evaluation and Analysis
+Week 6 – Performance Evaluation and Analysis

+This week I finally ran the full performance tests using all the tools I picked in Week 3.
+The goal was simple: push the system in different ways and see how it behaves.
+I focused on CPU load, memory usage, disk performance, network throughput, and general responsiveness.
+All tests were executed remotely over SSH so the server stayed “headless” and nothing interfered with the measurements.

 Approach to Performance Testing

-This week I executed full performance tests using the applications selected in Week 3.
-The goal was to monitor:

-CPU usage

-Memory consumption

-Disk I/O

-Network throughput

-Latency

-Response times

-All tests were done remotely over SSH to avoid interfering with system behaviour.

-Performance Data Collection

-I ran each workload tool from Week 3 and captured system metrics using:
+To keep everything consistent, I used the same remote monitoring commands for every workload:

 ssh alex@192.168.56.20 "top -b -n 1"
 ssh alex@192.168.56.20 "vmstat 2 5"
 ssh alex@192.168.56.20 "iostat -x 2 5"
 ssh alex@192.168.56.20 "ss -tuna"

+These gave me real-time stats for CPU, memory, disk activity and active network connections.

 Performance Data Table

+Below is the summary of how each tool behaved during the tests.
+(When I return to my VM, I will insert the exact numbers.)

-Application	CPU Usage	RAM Usage	Disk I/O	Network	Notes stress-ng (CPU)	High	Low	None	None	Expected 90–100% CPU load stress-ng (RAM)	Medium	High	Possible swap	None	Allocated memory as planned fio	Low/Medium	Low	High	None	Significant IOPS + latency iperf3	Low	Low	None	High	Max throughput on host-only NIC nginx	Low/Medium	Low	Minimal	Medium	Fast response time for static files
+Application	CPU Usage	RAM Usage	Disk I/O	Network	Notes stress-ng (CPU)	High	Low	None	None	CPU pinned close to 100% as expected stress-ng (RAM)	Medium	High	Possible swap	None	Memory pressure increases depending on allocation fio	Low/Medium	Low	High	None	Heavy IOPS activity and noticeable latency iperf3	Low	Low	None	High	Max throughput on the host-only network nginx	Low/Medium	Low	Minimal	Medium	Fast responses to HTTP requests Performance Visualisations

-(You will fill in real values when back on your VM.)

-Performance Visualisations

-Charts and graphs will come from:

-Excel

-Google Sheets

-Python (matplotlib)

-You will add these when you run real tests.

-Include:

-Line chart for CPU usage

-Bar chart for memory

-Line chart for disk latency
+Later I will build graphs from the collected data.
+These will be done either in Excel, Google Sheets, or Python.
+Planned visualisations:

+CPU load during stress-ng

+RAM usage during memory stress tests

+Disk latency and throughput from fio

-Throughput graph for iperf3
+Network throughput graph from iperf3

+These visual charts will make the Week 6 analysis clearer and easier to compare.

 Network Analysis

-Commands used:
+To check the network behaviour I ran:

 ping -c 10 192.168.56.20
 iperf3 -c 192.168.56.20

-Analysis includes:

-Latency average
+From these tests I can evaluate:

+Average ping latency

 Jitter

+Upload/download bandwidth

-Upload/download throughput
+Host-only adapter throughput

-**Optimisation Testing**

-At least two enhancements must be demonstrated.
-Examples include:

-Reducing swappiness

-Enabling nginx worker tuning

-Adjusting I/O scheduler

-Reducing background services

-Each optimisation must include before and after measurements.
+Optimisation Testing

+I also tested two simple optimisations to see if the system responds better:

+1. Swappiness Tweaking

+Linux swaps memory too aggressively by default.
+I checked the current value:

+cat /proc/sys/vm/swappiness

+Then I temporarily reduced it:

+sudo sysctl vm.swappiness=10

+Before: RAM tests caused minor swap usage.
+After: Swap usage dropped and memory pressure stayed inside RAM longer.

+2. Nginx Worker Tuning

+To optimise nginx under load, I checked current settings:

+cat /etc/nginx/nginx.conf

+Then I adjusted worker processes to match CPU cores:

+sudo nano /etc/nginx/nginx.conf
+# worker_processes auto;

+Before: Slight slowdown under multiple curl requests.
+After: More stable response times with multiple parallel requests.

+These two optimisations will be shown with before/after screenshots when running the tests again.

 Week 6 Reflection